 - You can make this healthy vegan dish a couple of days ahead.

-- Turkish stuffed peppers can be served cold or at room temperature as a part of a buffet or mezze spread.
+- Turkish vegetarian stuffed green peppers can be served cold or at room temperature as a part of a buffet or mezze spread.

 - You can use this aromatic rice filling with different species and colors of peppers.